resourcepool/rainstorm/README.md

 - [POST] `/api/shoot`: (x, y required) turn to the given position, shoot and come back.

-If the position is not accessible, a `Bad request` error message will be return.
+If the position is not accessible, a `Bad request` error message will be returned.
 After each movement the missile launcher gets back to its initial position.

 ## Cluster (node)